r-jain/Convolutional-Neural-Networks-for-Visual-Recognition/README.md

     `load CIFAR-10 data & prepare train val and test sets, feature extraction: compute a Histogram of Oriented Gradients and a color histogram using the hue channel in HSV color space, train and evaluate SVM on extracted features, visualize misclassified images, train a two-layer neural network on image features, tune hyperparameters, evaluate your final trained network on the test set.`

 ### **Assignment 2:**
+>
+> For the last part - Q5, you can work in either TensorFlow or PyTorch.
+>
+> PyTorch implementation requires the following as specified in requirements.txt for assignment2
+>
+> - torch==1.0.1.post2
+> - torchvision==0.2.2.post3`
+>
+>PyPI distribution for these versions are not available for windows, you can download the compatible distribution from [here](https://download.pytorch.org/whl/torch_stable.html) and do a pip install.
+>
+> I had dowloaded and installed [these]() `Python3.7 Windows` distributions from the link specified above
+>

 - Q1: [Fully-connected Neural Network](http://htmlpreview.github.io/?https://github.com/r-jain/Convolutional-Neural-Networks-for-Visual-Recognition/blob/main/2019/html_new/assignment2/FullyConnectedNets.html)